artakhak/IoC.Configuration/docs/xml-configuration-file/plugins.rst

 Plugin Modules
 ==============
 - Plugin modules can be specified in **module** elements under element **iocConfiguration/pluginsSetup/pluginSetup/dependencyInjection/modules**.
-- The format of **iocConfiguration/pluginsSetup/pluginSetup/dependencyInjection/modules** is similar to the format of element **iocConfiguration/dependencyInjection/modules**, except that plugin modules are used to specify bindig for plugin related types.
+- The format of **iocConfiguration/pluginsSetup/pluginSetup/dependencyInjection/modules** is similar to the format of element **iocConfiguration/dependencyInjection/modules**, except that plugin modules are used to specify type bindings for plugin related types.
 See :doc:`./modules` for more details on **iocConfiguration/dependencyInjection/modules** element.

 Plugin Type Bindings
 ====================